 The butcher said Costco stopped carrying it because there wasn’t enough demand which absolutely blew my mind!

-Since then I have found two excellent online suppliers of tri tip and between them the cut is almost always available.
+Since then I have found four excellent online suppliers of tri tip and between them the cut is almost always available.
+The four places are:

 Porter Road is a butcher shop based in Nashville, TN that you WANT to do business with.

 Selling high end kick butt quality meat is only half of what they do.
 The other half is that they only source their meat from local family farmers who practice humane animal husbandry and raise their beef on pasture.